Federal sources · FHIR R4 · Bulk export

 - How does Fonteum help contractors meet the CMS Interoperability and Patient Access Final Rule (CMS-9115-F)?

 - CMS-9115-F, the Interoperability and Patient Access Final Rule, requires CMS-regulated payers to expose provider directory data through a standards-based FHIR R4 US Core API.
-Fonteum is built to serve as the upstream primary-source data layer for that obligation: all five USCDI v3 Provider resources are implemented against US Core 6.1.0, reachable via REST and via HL7 Bulk Data Access ($export) for large directory loads.
-Because the data originates from CMS NPPES ( active providers, weekly full-replacement) and PECOS enrollment files, a contractor populating a payer's Provider Directory API can trace each entry to its authoritative federal record rather than a scraped or hand-keyed source.
-The 14-tuple provenance tag carried on each FHIR resource's meta.tag records the source, dataset identifier, last-checked date, and methodology version, which is the evidence a CMS reviewer or contract auditor needs to confirm the directory was assembled from authoritative public records.
+Fonteum is built to serve as an upstream public-record data layer for that obligation: all five USCDI v3 Provider resources are implemented against US Core 6.1.0, reachable via REST and via HL7 Bulk Data Access ($export) for large directory loads.
+The source data includes CMS NPPES ( active providers; newest serving-table system timestamp June 10 when checked July 12, 2026) and PECOS enrollment files.
+Where a resource carries a provenance tag, it records the named source, dataset identifier, last-checked date, and methodology version for review.

 - What does the auditable citation chain look like for a federal deliverable?